django-extensions/django-extensions/docs/command_extensions.rst

 :synopsis: Current Command Extensions

+* :doc:`shell_plus` - Django shell with autoloading of the apps database models

 * `create_app`_ - Creates an application directory structure for the specified app name.
 This command allows you to specify the --template option where you